zerjz/lexitron/home.md

 The Frozen Purgatory
 New Nexus
-S`Aquia, City of the Sirens
+S'Aquia, City of the Sirens
 The Silent Cemetery
 Malefix, the Mines of Mana
 Drybone Cove